Demystifying Video Reasoning: Training-Free Ensemble

 \section{Training-Free Ensemble}

-We hypothesize that while individual inference runs may exhibit stochasticity in their decisions, the reasoning manifold—the internal latent space on which the model bases its reasoning capability—often contains a shared probabilistic bias toward the correct outcome.
-More importantly, since the model develops multi-path reasoning during the early diffusion steps~(\cref{sec:cos}), it is natural to exploit this property.
-Inspired by Model Soup~\cite{2022modelsoups}, which merges models within the same optimization basin, we implement a multi-seed ensemble at the latent level during the early diffusion steps that are critical for the reasoning trajectory (\cref{sec:noise_perturbation}).
+To further validate our key observations (\eg, multi-path reasoning during the early diffusion steps in~\cref{sec:cos} and~\cref{sec:understanding_before_reasoning}, and reasoning-active features emerge in the mid-layers in~\cref{sec:layer-wise}), we design a simple proof-of-concept method, which we call Training-free Ensemble (TFE).
+Even simpler than merging models within the same optimization basin~\cite{2022modelsoups}, we implement a multi-seed ensemble of the same model at the latent level during \textit{early} diffusion steps, with the hypothesis that the reasoning manifold (the internal latent space) contains a shared probabilistic bias toward the correct outcome.
 Specifically, we execute three independent forward passes using different initial noise seeds.
-During the first diffusion step ($s=0$), we extract the hidden representations $U^{(l)}$ from the transformer backbone.
-Guided by our observation that reasoning-active features emerge in the mid-layers (\cref{sec:understanding_before_reasoning}), we perform a spatial-temporal averaging of the latents across layers 20 to 29.
+During the first diffusion step ($s=0$), we extract the hidden representations $U^{(l)}$ from the transformer backbone, and perform a spatial-temporal averaging of the latents across mid-layers: 20 to 29.
 By aggregating representations within this specific reasoning window, we effectively perform a latent-space ensemble resembling expert voting.
 This operation filters out seed-specific noise and biases the model’s probability distribution toward a more stable and logically consistent latent state.

-We apply this training-free ensemble approach on VBVR-Wan2.2 and evaluate it on the VBVR-Bench, a benchmark specifically designed for comprehensive assessment of video reasoning.
-Despite its simplicity, the ensemble method yielded a 2\% absolute improvement over the strong baseline in benchmark score (\cref{tab:vbvr_results}).
-This performance gain confirms that the model’s internal reasoning can be "steered" toward the correct answer by simply aggregating the latent from multiple stochastic trajectories during the critical early steps of the "Perception before Action" transition, effectively exploiting the probabilistic bias inherent in the reasoning manifold.
+\MO{\cref{tab:vbvr_results} shows that TFE improves VBVR-Wan2.2 across sub-categories in VBVR-Bench~\cite{vbvr2026}.
+Extending the evaluation to multiple video generation base models (LTX2.3, Wan2.1, and Wan2.2) across four benchmarks (VBVR-Bench, V-Reason Bench~\cite{v-reason}, MME-CoF~\cite{mme-cof}, and RISE-Video~\cite{rise-video}) shows similar trends in \cref{tab:training-free-more-benchmark}, where TFE consistently improves performance across nearly all model-benchmark pairs without any additional training.
+For instance, VBVR-Wan2.2 achieves relative improvements of 4.3\% on VBVR-Bench, 35.6\% on V-Reason Bench, 16.9\% on MME-CoF, and 6.9\% on RISE-Video.
+Similar improvements are observed for VBVR-Wan2.1 and VBVR-LTX2.3, demonstrating that the proposed latent-space aggregation strategy is model-agnostic and transfers across different video diffusion backbones.}